 The two right hand plants produce more elongated fruit.

-Sydney Royal Botanic Gardens and Domain Trust
+Click here for further details from Sydney Royal Botanic Gardens and Domain Trust

 ...all names for the hybrid believed to be Microcitrus australis x Microcitrus australasica - Round Lime x Finger Lime